Solving the Procrastination Puzzle Master Class

 A Master Class

-A live webinar led by Timothy A. Pychyl, PhD
+A recorded webinar led by Timothy A. Pychyl, PhD

 Timothy Pychyl, PhD, an award-winning psychology professor, is considered to be the world’s leading expert on procrastination.
 He is the author of two books: Solving the Procrastination Puzzle: A Concise Guide to Strategies for Change and his most recent, Procrastination, Health & Well-Being.